 Parents who reach an out of court settlement and agreement about child support do not have to strictly apply the Child Support Guidelines.
 Our team of highly skilled Kitchener family law lawyers have the expertise to help you determine your child’s rights with regard to ongoing child support, special or extraordinary expenses, including those that are beyond the daily expenses of the child, such as recreational activities, special needs of the child, and the sharing of post-secondary education expenses.

-If you believe that you are not receiving the child support that your children are entitled to, or the other parent is in breach of an existing court Order, we invite you to contact our firm.
+If you would like to discuss how the Child Support Guidelines apply to your family, if you believe that you are not receiving the child support that your children are entitled to, or the other parent is in breach of an existing court order, we invite you to contact our firm.

-For over 40 years, clients have trusted in our ability to explain their rights and obligations in a separation or a divorce.
-We are confident that you will appreciate our professional and personalized service.
-We invite you to browse our website and read the positive things others have to say about us.
+For over 40 years, clients have trusted in our ability to explain more than simply their legal rights and obligations in a separation or a divorce.
+We focus on sustainable collaboration that leads to creative solutions and enduring dispute resolution.
+There are few family law problems that we have not previously assisted clients in resolving.
+We are confident that you will appreciate our professionalism and personalized service.
 To benefit from our knowledge and experience with respect to child support as part of your separation or divorce, please contact 519-884-0034 or send us an email.
 Many of our clients are referred to us by former and current clients, as well as by lawyers, accountants, and financial advisors.
-We serve clients in Kitchener, Waterloo, Cambridge, Guelph and surrounding areas.
+We serve clients in Kitchener, Waterloo, Cambridge, Guelph, Stratford, Hamilton, London and surrounding areas.

 Connect with a lawyer in our firm with expertise in this area